 This is absolutely a new try to break the bottlenecks of the research in the deep interior of the Earth in the geophysics and in the spaces of the Universe in the astrophysics.
-From the applications of the ten-dimensional space-time of String theory, the three-cosmic framework of the Universes is inferred.
-Some scientific problems of the geophysics and astrophysics may be roughly solved as above, but that still needs to be proved by the fine outcomes of physicists' new research.
+From the applications of the ten-dimensional space-time of String theory, the three-cosmic framework of the Universe is inferred.
+Some scientific problems of the geophysics and astrophysics, such as density jump, convection cell, composition of the Earth, dark matter, dark energy and multiverse, may be roughly solved as above, but that still needs to be proved by the fine outcomes of physicists' research.